Portfolio-Allan-Rolle/100AngularChallenges/README.md

 13. Expand the loader to accept an input to change its type: circular or loading.
 14. Build a Twitter post component that appends the title of the page, takes in hash tags and a base href.
 15. Build a LinkedIn post component that appends the current page on a hard coded url.
+16. Build a flatten pipe that takes in an array of any values and flatten out to a single array.
+Make it impure.